-- (a) listed corporations (which include locally incorporated companies listed on Bursa Securities or corporations incorporated outside Malaysia but listed on Bursa Securities); - (b) management companies of the collective investment schemes which are listed on Bursa Securities; or - (c) issuers of any other listed securities on Bursa Securities. - 15.12 Can a director aggregate a directorship that is held in a listed subsidiary with directorship in the listed holding company?
+(i) listed corporations (which include locally incorporated companies listed on Bursa Securities or corporations incorporated outside Malaysia but listed on Bursa Securities);

+- (ii) management companies of the collective investment schemes which are listed on Bursa Securities: - (iii) trustee-managers of the business trusts which are listed on Bursa Securities; or - (iv) issuers of any other listed securities on Bursa Securities. - (b) When a management company of an ETF manages 5 listed ETFs, how many directorships does a director of such management company hold?

+For purposes of paragraph 15.06(1), all the 5 directorships in the listed ETFs will be considered as one.

+15.11 Can a director aggregate a directorship that is held in a listed subsidiary with directorship in the listed holding company?

-No. A directorship in a listed company is to be counted as 1 directorship in a listed issuer and cannot be aggregated with a directorship in any other company, including a listed subsidiary.
+No. A directorship in a listed issuer is to be counted as 1 directorship in a listed issuer and cannot be aggregated with a directorship in any other company, including a listed subsidiary.

-15.13 Would a director of a listed corporation who lives overseas be required to attend the Mandatory Accreditation Programme ("MAP")?
+15.12 Would a director of a listed issuer who lives overseas be required to attend the Mandatory Accreditation Programme ("MAP")?

 Yes.
-Every director of a listed corporation must attend the MAP, regardless of his place of residence.
+Every director of a listed issuer must attend the MAP, regardless of his place of residence.

-15.14 Would an alternate or substitute director of a listed corporation be required to attend the MAP?
+15.13 Would an alternate or substitute director of a listed issuer be required to attend the MAP?

-Yes, an alternate or substitute director of a listed corporation must also attend the MAP.
+Yes, an alternate or substitute director of a listed issuer must also attend the MAP.

-15.15 What happens if a director does not attend the MAP within the timeframes specified under Guidance Note 10?
+15.14 What happens if a director does not attend the MAP within the timeframes specified under Practice Note 5?

-A director that does not attend the MAP within the timeframes specified under Guidance Note 10 is in breach of the ACE LR and enforcement action may be taken against him by Bursa Securities.
+A director that does not attend the MAP within the timeframes specified under Practice Note 5 is in breach of the Main LR and enforcement action may be taken against him by Bursa Securities.

-15.16 Pursuant to Rule 15.08(2) of the ACE LR, the board of directors must on a continuous basis, evaluate and determine the "training" needs of its directors.
-What would constitute "training" for the purposes of Rule 15.08(2) of the ACE LR?
+15.15 Pursuant to paragraph 15.08(2) of the Main LR, the board of directors must on a continuous basis, evaluate and determine the "training" needs of its directors.
+What would constitute "training" for the purposes of paragraph 15.08(2) of the Main LR?

-Pursuant to Rule 15.08(2) of the ACE LR, the board of directors of the listed corporation is given the discretion to determine what constitutes "training" for its directors.
+Pursuant to paragraph 15.08(2) of the Main LR, the board of directors of the listed issuer is given the discretion to determine what constitutes "training" for its directors.
 In this respect, "training" could include, for example, the following:

-- in-house training programmes organised by listed corporations for their directors; - courses attended by directors as members of professional bodies which require mandatory training for their members; - diploma/degree/post graduate courses; or - courses/workshops conducted within or outside Malaysia. - 15.17 Can the "training" prescribed by the board of directors for its directors relate to any topic at all, as may be determined at the absolute discretion of the board?
+- in-house training programmes organised by listed issuers for their directors; - courses attended by directors as members of professional bodies which require mandatory training for their members;

+- diploma/degree/post graduate courses; or - courses/workshops conducted within or outside Malaysia. - 15.16 Can the "training" prescribed by the board of directors for its directors relate to any topic at all, as may be determined at the absolute discretion of the board?

-Under Rule 15.08(2) of the ACE LR, the training that is determined by the board of directors for its directors must be on a subject matter that aids the directors in the discharge of their duties as directors.
-Thus the board must exercise its discretion within the confines of that requirement.
+Under paragraph 15.08(2) of the Main LR, the training that is determined by the board of directors for its directors must be on a subject matter that aids the directors in the discharge of their duties as directors.
+Thus, the board must exercise its discretion within the confines of that requirement.